VadimDor/intro-GH-template/template/README-github.md

 install & manage versions.

-# asdf-<YOUR TOOL LC>
+# <YOUR TOOL LC>

-asdf-<YOUR TOOL LC> allows you to quickly install any version of [<YOUR TOOL ULC>](https://<YOUR TOOL LC>-lang.org).
+<YOUR TOOL LC> allows you to quickly install any version of [<YOUR TOOL ULC>](https://<YOUR TOOL LC>-lang.org).

-asdf-<YOUR TOOL LC> is intended for end-users and continuous integration.
+<YOUR TOOL LC> is intended for end-users and continuous integration.
 Whether macOS or Linux, x86 or ARM - all you'll need to install <YOUR TOOL ULC> is bash.